 Barberton, OH 44203

 The Summa Barberton Hospital offers a full spectrum care with a large variety of specialists.
 The hospital is very supportive of the residency and highly respectful of family medicine.
-The hospital is continually growing, with a new cardiac catheterization suite and expanding cardiothoracic surgery, plus a new cancer center.
-There are also plans to build a new emergency department and add electronic medical records.

 This residency is a great place to work and learn.
 We encourage you to look at our website and contact us for more information.